ralphgebran/greenchempanion/README.md

 - Check if a given reaction is well balanced, using the `isBalanced()` method.
 - Compute the PMI and the E-factor of a given process (reaction + extra material used + yield) using `compute_PMI` and `compute_E` functions
 - Get a Green Chemistry assessment of your process (Potentially polluting atoms, groups and solvents in the reaction, logP  evaluation ...) on the Streamlit app.
 - ... and much more!
-You can find details on all functionalities in the `mini_documentation.md` document.
+You can find more details in the `report.ipynb` document.

-## 🛠️ Development installation
+## 🛠️ Development installation [I DONT THINK WE'RE KEEPING THIS]

 Initialize Git (only for the first time).